mklilley/flashee/README.md

 The prompting is handled via a `ReloadPrompt` component that I created mostly by copying the example from the [Prompt for update](https://vite-pwa-org.netlify.app/frameworks/react.html#prompt-for-update) section of the plugin website.

-Because I'd generated the PWA icons when making the vue version of the app, I didn't need to use an asset generator.
+Because I'd generated the PWA icons when making the Vue version of the app, I didn't need to use an asset generator.
 However, if I was starting from scratch, I would have have used the [assets generator from the PWA Vite Plugin](https://vite-pwa-org.netlify.app/assets-generator/).

 [By default](https://vite-pwa-org.netlify.app/guide/static-assets.html#static-assets-handling), only the icons specified in the manifest option in `vite.config.js` are included in the PWA precache.
 I needed to add `includeAssets:['assets/**/*']` to include all files within the `/pulic/assets` directory.